A Mission Built Around Preventive Health

 Our mission at Life Guard Imaging is to scan our patients annually through a long-term preventative program.

-Our low radiation, high-resolution CT scanner creates 3D images of a patient’s internal organs, aiding in the detection of these deadly diseases before their first symptoms are felt.
+Our low-radiation, high-resolution CT scanner creates 3D images of a patient’s internal organs, aiding in the detection of these deadly diseases before their first symptoms are felt.
 Early detection saves lives.

 For example, breast cancer is the most diagnosed cancer in America, yet it has the highest survival rate.
 Why?
 Early detection through annual mammograms.

-Meet The Life Guard Imaging Team
+Meet the Life Guard Imaging Team

-Stephanie Martin, A.S., R.T.
+Stephanie Martin, B.S., R.T.
 (R)(CT)(ARRT)

 Director of Imaging

-Stephanie has lived in the Tampa Bay area for almost 3 years with her faithful dog Jasper.
+Stephanie has lived in the Tampa Bay area for almost 3 years with her faithful dog, Jasper.
 She was born and raised in southern Indiana, where she attended radiography school and finished her degree.
 When you don’t find her here at the office, she enjoys going to concerts, sporting events, and the beach.
 She also loves to go back home and spend time with her friends and family, especially her nephews.

 Stephanie has seen firsthand, throughout her career, the effects that early detection and preventative care can have on her patients’ lives.
 She is thrilled to be a part of the Life Guard Imaging team!